 Using pod-based e-cigarettes can put kids' health at risk in several ways.

-How is JUUL different from other e-cigarettes?
+How are pod-based e-cigarettes different from other e-cigarettes?

 vaping tools.
 Pod-based e-cigarette devices are easy to hide in a fist or a pocket.
 They can even be plugged into a laptop's USB slot to recharge.

-JUUL devices are battery operated and work by heating a pod of e-liquid or "juice" that contains nicotine, flavorings and other
+Pod-based e-cigarette devices are battery operated.
+They work by heating a pod of e-liquid or "juice" that contains nicotine, flavorings and other

-Why should parents be concerned about JUULing?
+Why should parents be concerned about pod-based e-cigarette devices?

 These devices come in flavors that appeal to kids.
 For many years, tobacco companies have used candy-like flavors to attract young people to smoke.
 A recent federal ban on flavors still excludes mint and menthol flavors.
 Furthermore, this ban excludes disposable devices (for example, Puff Bars).
 Disposable pod-based devices are sold in a variety of appealing flavors, are relatively inexpensive, and are increasingly popular with teens.
 According to Centers for Disease Control and Prevention